We want our MTV!

 I don't remember the name of the song, but Art of Noise was the band.

-And like, there's no way I would have been listening to any artsy stuff like that because that didn't come along for me until I started listening to alternative music in like the ninth and tenth grade.
+Like I was listening to top 40 radio, and then in a couple of years, my brother-in-law would start feeding me Southern rock and leonard skinnyard and almond brothers and stuff like that and like there's no way i would have been listening to any artsy stuff like that because that didn't come along for me until i started listening to alternative music in like the ninth and tenth grade you know um

-and I think a lot of people out there would be like, well, no, Chuck, you would have heard Devo on the radio or you would have heard
+and i think a lot of people out there would be like well no chuck you would have heard devo on the radio or you would have heard uh i doubt it

 Because when it became clear that if you gave MTV promotional videos for free and they played them,